tomgriffiths-net/symfony_yaml_container/README.md

 # symfony_yaml_container
-A container package for the php symfony/yaml library
+A PHP-CLI container package for the php symfony/yaml library